hpec/python_database_helper/README.md

 A few python database helper functions

-This database helper currently only supports sqlite3 database.
+This helper currently only supports sqlite3 database, but can be easily adapted to support other databases.

+Tested on sqlite3 databases.

+####All the functions support concurrency, utilizing sqlite built-in locks.
+Resolved conflicts in concurrency situations.

 ##Usage: